dojoteef/dotfiles/README.md

 ### OS X Notes

 You need to have [XCode](https://developer.apple.com/downloads/index.action?=xcode) or, at the very minimum, the [XCode Command Line Tools](https://developer.apple.com/downloads/index.action?=command%20line%20tools), which are available as a much smaller download.

-The easiest way to install the XCode Command Line Tools in OSX 10.9+ is to open up a terminal, type `xcode-select --install` and [follow the prompts](http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/).
+For that reason the script will automatically install the XCode Command Line Tools if you do not already have them installed.

-_Tested in OSX 10.10_
+_Tested in OSX 10.11_

 ### Ubuntu Notes

-You might want to set up your ubuntu server [like I do it](https://github.com/cowboy/dotfiles/wiki/ubuntu-setup), but then again, you might not.

-Either way, you should at least update/upgrade APT with `sudo apt-get -qq update && sudo apt-get -qq dist-upgrade` first.
+The install will auto update APT with `sudo apt-get -qq update && sudo apt-get -qq dist-upgrade` first.

-_Tested in Ubuntu 14.04 LTS_
+_Tested in Ubuntu 16.04 LTS_

 ### Heed this critically important warning before you install